Kiuwan logo

 • 60% are more concerned about cybersecurity than a potential war.

-How brands address grievances after a breach also plays a role in how much reputational damage a brand suffers after a data breach.
-According to the 2019 paper, “Strategic Marketing and Cybersecurity: The Case of Data Breaches,” how a business responds to a data breach can further damage or protect its brand.
+How brands address grievances after a breach also affects how much reputational damage a brand suffers after a data breach.
+According to the 2019 paper “Strategic Marketing and Cybersecurity: The Case of Data Breaches,” how a business responds to a data breach can further damage or protect its brand.
 Companies that prioritize stock value over the customer experience of those whose data has been compromised.
-Failing to acknowledge and offer help to victims can further damage the business’ brand.
+Failing to acknowledge and help victims can further damage the business’ brand.

-The best way to maintain your cybersecurity stance and brand reputation is to adopt a comprehensive app security process.
+Adopting a comprehensive app security process is the best way to maintain your cybersecurity stance and brand reputation.
 Such a process can formalize best practices for building secure apps, scan existing software and modules for security gaps, and bake cybersecurity concerns into every step of the software development lifecycle.

 For example, you can: